Free Initial Consultation

 (980) 237-4579

 If you are accused of committing domestic violence against a current or former romantic partner, or someone else in your family or household, you should contact a domestic violence lawyer immediately.
-Depending on the accusations, you may face criminal charges, such as simple assault, assault on a female, communicating threats, stalking, or sexual assault.
+Despite there being no specific crime of “domestic violence”, you may face criminal charges for a number of coffenses, such as simple assault, assault on a female, communicating threats, stalking, or sexual assault.
 You may also face civil restraining orders with or without criminal charges.
 In either situation, you will need the help of the skilled Charlotte criminal lawyers at Randall & Stump, Criminal Defense Attorneys.

 Our domestic violence attorneys will thoroughly investigate the charges against you and analyze every piece of evidence as we craft a defense on your behalf.
 We cannot guarantee a specific outcome to a criminal domestic violence charge or civil protective order case.
 However, our domestic violence lawyers always fight hard to obtain the best possible outcome in your case, and we have a strong track record of success in the courtroom and with reviews from clients we’ve helped.